blackberry/BlackBerry-Communication-Services-Examples/README.md

 # License

 These samples are released as Open Source and licensed under [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).
-The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the [reative Commons 3.0 Attribution License](https://creativecommons.org/licenses/by/3.0/).
+The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the [Creative Commons 3.0 Attribution License](https://creativecommons.org/licenses/by/3.0/).

 # Reporting Issues and Feature Requests